Frederick Thornton Peters: School for Destruction at Brickendonbury

+Suicide charge at Oran
-Peters was 53 years old, and a captain in the Royal Navy during the Second World War when the following deed took place for which he was awarded the VC:

-Operation Reservist (part of Operation Torch, the Allied landings in French North Africa) was an attempt to capture Oran Harbour, Algeria and prevent it from being sabotaged by its French garrison.
+When Peters was 53 years old, and an acting captain in the Royal Navy, he took part in Operation Reservist, also known as the "Suicide Charge at Oran," for which he was awarded the Victoria Cross.
+Operation Reservist was part of Operation Torch, the Allied landings in French North Africa.
+It was an attempt to capture Oran Harbour, Algeria and prevent it from being sabotaged by its French garrison.
 The two sloops HMS Walney and HMS Hartland were packed with British Commandos, soldiers of the 6th United States Armored Infantry Regiment and a small detachment of United States Marines.

-On 8 November 1942 Captain Peters, commanding in Walney, led his force through the boom towards the jetty in the face of point-blank fire from shore batteries, the sloop La Surprise, and the destroyer Épervier.
+On 8 November 1942, Captain Peters, commanding in Walney, led his force through the boom towards the jetty in the face of point-blank fire from shore batteries, the sloop La Surprise, and the destroyer Épervier.
 Blinded in one eye, he alone of 11 officers and men on the bridge survived.
 Besides him, 13 ratings survived Walney sinking.
 The destroyer reached the jetty disabled and ablaze and went down with her colours flying.
 Captain Peters and a handful of men managed to reach the shore, where they were taken prisoner.
 Hartland came under fire from the Typhon and blew up with the loss of half her crew.
 The survivors, like those of Walney, were taken prisoner as they reached shore.

 Captain Peters was also awarded the United States Army's Distinguished Service Cross for the same actions.
-The citation, issued in Allied Force Headquarters General Orders No. 19 23 November 1942, stated that:

-The survivors were released on 10 November 1942 when the French garrison surrendered.
+The citation, issued in Allied Force Headquarters General Orders No. 19 23 November 1942, stated that:Captain Peters distinguished himself by extraordinary heroism against an armed enemy during the attack on that post.
+He remained on the bridge in command of his ship in spite of the fact that the protective armor thereon had been blown away by enemy shell fire and was thereby exposed personally to the withering cross fire from shore defenses.
+He accomplished the berthing of his ship, then went to the forward deck and assisted by one officer secured the forward mooring lines.
+He then with utter disregard of his own personal safety went to the quarter-deck and assisted in securing the aft mooring lines so that the troops on board could disembark.
+At that time the engine room was in flames and very shortly thereafter exploded and the ship turned on its side and sank.The survivors were released on 10 November 1942 when the French garrison surrendered.
 In the meantime, the French systematically destroyed the harbour facilities at Oran: Operation Reservist was thus a complete failure.

-In addition to his service with the Royal Navy, Fritz worked with British Naval Intelligence and advised Prime Minister Winston Churchill.
-British double agent Kim Philby noted his admiration for Secret Intelligence Service instruction leader "Commander Peters" in his book My Silent War.